pbutland/resume/index.md

 ### <img src="images/sensis_logo.jpeg" alt="Sensis" width="40" style="vertical-align:middle; margin-right:8px;"/> Sensis (2015–2017) – Software Developer
 Melbourne, AU
 - Built SEM (Search Engine Marketing) product selector and directory publishing tools using Spring, Angular, and AWS, supporting business growth and digital transformation.
-- Led the migration of Yellowpages and Whitepages backend systems to AWS, utilising SpringBoot and Neo4J, resulting in improved scalability and reduced operational costs.
+- Redevelopment of Yellowpages and Whitepages backend systems and migration to AWS, utilising SpringBoot and Neo4J, resulting in improved scalability and reduced operational costs.
 - Managed the migration of legacy Whitepages data to Neo4J, ensuring data consistency and enabling advanced search capabilities.
 - Directed the migration of GIS mapping systems to AWS and transitioned to open-source mapping data, reducing licensing costs and increasing flexibility.